GameTechDev/CMAA2/README.md

 Details of the implementation as well as quality and performance analysis are provided in the accompanying article at https://software.intel.com/en-us/articles/conservative-morphological-anti-aliasing-20.

-Sample code in this repository is a DirectX 11 Compute Shader 5.0 HLSL reference implementation optimized for modern PC GPU hardware.
-DirectX 12 and Vulkan ports are also in development.
+Sample code in this repository is a DirectX 11 and DirectX 12 Compute Shader 5.0 HLSL reference implementation optimized for modern PC GPU hardware.

 ## Sample overview